isomerpages/nlb-biblioasia/_podcast/The Lost Gold Coins/Transcript.md

 <br>
 </p>
 <p><strong>Shu</strong>
 <br>Yeah.
-So just to be clear, it’s paleontology.
+So just to be clear, it’s palaeontology.
 If you’re interested in
 dinosaurs, if you’re interested in archaeology, it’s about humans.
 So just to make that clear, it’s a few million years apart.
 <br>